angular/angular/.devcontainer/README.md

 _Prerequisite: [Install Docker](https://docs.docker.com/install) on your local environment._

-To get started, read and follow the instuctions in [Developing inside a Container](https://code.visualstudio.com/docs/remote/containers).
+To get started, read and follow the instructions in [Developing inside a Container](https://code.visualstudio.com/docs/remote/containers).
 The [.devcontainer/](.) directory contains pre-configured `devcontainer.json` and `Dockerfile` files, which you can use to set up remote development with a docker container.

 In a nutshell, you need to:
 - Install the [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.